DAP-Lab/Audio-Gesture-Correspondence-TISMIR-2024/videoSnipsPhraseDetection.md

 Here we provide some examples for the phrase based classification using gesture.
-We provide the results based on the phrase P\R and using the best performing model for that phrase.
+We provide the results based on the **phrase P\R** and using the best performing model for that phrase.

 We provide three sets of samples:-

-[Pakad Templates](Pakad_Templates.md) - This is the full set of pakad templates for this phrase.
+[Pakad Templates](Pakad_Templates.md) - This is the full set of pakad templates for this phrase (P\R).

 [Audio Like Gesture Like](Audio_Like_Predicted_Gesture_Like.md) - This has 4 examples of correctly predicted occurences from the gesture